-Rather, component video is the entire technology used to deliver clear, accurate, richly colored images from their starting point in a DVD player to their final destination: your eyes.
-From bandwidth and color difference signals to data formats and cable anatomy, get ready to take a look at what makes component video, well… component video.
+Component video is the entire technology used to deliver clear, accurate, richly colored images from their starting point in a DVD player to their final destination: your eyes.
+From bandwidth and color difference signals to data formats and cable anatomy, get ready to look at what makes component video, well… component video.

 Just as a component video cable is made up of three separate conductors/connectors, the chrominance portion of a component video signal is broken down into three separate colors: red, green, and blue.
 But instead of the colors being sent as strictly red, green, and blue information, they're transmitted as color-difference signals, which combine the colors with luminance data and sync pulses in order to conserve bandwidth.
 Each color-difference signal is transmitted through one of the component video cable's three wires, whose respective connectors are color-coded to match the signals they represent (that's why you'll always see red, green and blue connectors on this type of cable).

-RCA - Named for Radio Corporation of America, the company that developed them, RCA connectors were originally used to feed audio from phonographs into radios for amplification, but over the past 70 years, they've made the transition to video signals as well.
+Named for Radio Corporation of America — the company that developed them — RCA connectors were originally used to feed audio from phonographs into radios for amplification, but for more than 70 years, they've made the transition to video signals.
 As a matter of fact, RCA is one of the most common connector styles you're likely to find on the ends of a component video cable.
-With their round connector shape and single center pin, RCA connectors are a familiar sight to just about anyone who has dealt with the audio/video plug-in points on consumer electronics.
+With their round connector shape and single center pin, RCA Connectors are a familiar sight to just about anyone who has dealt with the audio/video plug-in points on consumer electronics.

-VGA - While 15-pin VGA connectors are most often used for RGBHV (Red Green Blue Horizontal sync Vertical sync) connections, they're also capable of transmitting component video, provided that the devices that they're connected to are configured to accept component video signal.
-When VGA connectors — also known as “HD-15” connectors — are used in component video applications, signals are sent through the 1st, 2nd and 3rd pins, with pins number 6, 7 and 8 serving as grounds.
+While 15-pin VGA connectors are most often used for RGBHV (Red Green Blue Horizontal sync Vertical sync) connections, they're also capable of transmitting component video, provided that the devices that they're connected to are configured to accept component video signal.
+When VGA connectors — also known as “HD-15” connectors — are used in component video applications, signals are sent through the first, second and third pins, with pins number six, seven and eight serving as grounds.